Border Deaths: Causes, Dynamics and Consequences

 In collaboration with Amsterdam University Press and the Vrije Universiteit Amsterdam

-What is known about border deaths: statistics, causes, identity?
-How are the bodies of migrants treated?
-How are the dead, the missing and the unidentified mourned by familiars and strangers?
+What do we know about border deaths: statistics, causes, identity?
+How are the bodies of migrants treated, the missing and unidentified mourned?

 This event launches Border Deaths: Causes, Dynamics and Consequences of Migration-related Mortality, a new book that contributes to highlighting the political nature of border deaths.
 Border deaths are a result of dynamics involving diverse actors and can be interpreted and represented in various ways.
 Critical voices from civil society (including academia) hold states responsible for making safe journeys impossible for large parts of the world population.
 Meanwhile, policy-makers argue that border deaths demonstrate the need for restrictive border policies.
 Statistics are widely (mis)used to support different readings of border deaths.
 However, the way data is collected, analysed, and disseminated remains largely unquestioned.
 This night’s speakers include researchers who outline new concepts and perspectives to provide the first interdisciplinary overview of this contested subject and offer a way to move forward.